haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 300 3 feet miles
 Day Effect
 24 — miles
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 84

 Fast 400 4 30 −5 penalty to passive feet miles miles Wisdom (Perception)
 scores
 Slow 200 2 18 Able to use stealth feet miles miles